rizwan-habib/ContainerizeNodeJSUsingDocker/README.md

-# Automating Digital Marketing using Modern AI Models and Deep Learning Techniques
+# Containerizing Node.js application using Docker
 This blog post explains how to containerize Node.js application using Docker.

 I used medium platform for writing this blog and link to my blog is following: